car251290/Pig-game/README.md

 # Pig-Game
 How to Learning (JS)

-Fun 2 player game with the dice in the center 🎲 .
-Always this stupid random dice, right?
+Fun 2 player game with the dice in the center 🎲.

 Easy-to-play game written in pure JS, but possibly this is not what you want to know about but more about the rules of the game.